dimpu47/distributedElections/Readme.md

 - users see a realtime updates on view page as AJAX calls are made every second with GET request to API endpoint for selected poll.
 ```
 ```
-This is was made as a learning exercise while following an amazing book: GO BLUEPRINTS by Mat Ryer.
-(Thanks.)
+Made as a learning exercise while following an amazing book: GO BLUEPRINTS by Mat Ryer.
+(Thank You!)
 ```